alphagov/accessibility-monitoring-platform/README.md

 make int_test
 ```

-The make command will emulate the production stack with docker-compose and will then simulate the actions of a user using cypress.
+The make command will emulate the production stack with `docker compose` and will then simulate the actions of a user using cypress.

 To run these tests interactively in the local sandbox: